About Dorset Dogs

 Dorset Dogs was set up by a group of land managers who were also dog owners.
 We recognised from our own experience that there are issues to do with dogs out and about on their walks (eg fouling, or disturbance to wildlife, grazing animals or other people) but we wanted to find more positive ways to manage those issues and also to recognise the benefits that dog owners can bring.
 We work together with other dog owners and land managers to do this, as well as dog, conservation and countryside organisations, charities and businesses.

-Dog owners who live in or visit Dorset can become members of Dorset Dogs, by signing up to the doggy do code and keeping in touch with local dog and countryside information.
-There are now well over 2000 Dorset Dogs human members and even more canine ones!
+Dog owners who live in or visit Dorset can become members of Dorset Dogs, by signing up to the Doggy Do Code and keeping in touch with local dog and countryside information.
+There are now nearly 2500 Dorset Dogs human members and even more canine ones!

 Visit the website: www.dorsetdogs.org.uk

-Dorset Dogs provide information about places to go with your dog, events including an annual Dogs Festival, survey work, seminars, promotion of the 'Doggy Do Code', and other work with dog owners, dog and countryside organisations, charities and land managers.
+Dorset Dogs provide information about places to go with your dog, events including an annual Dogs Festival, survey work, consultancy, seminars, webinars, promotion of the 'Doggy Do Code', innovative campaigns and other work with dog owners, dog and countryside organisations, charities and land managers.
 It's free to join as a member.